synergyjs/synergyjs.org/pages/events.md

 ## Events

+Synergy assumes any attribute name prefixed with
-Use standard DOM Event names to bind directly to named methods on your data.
+"on" to point to an event handler on your viewmodel.

+View:

 ```js
 {